LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 - **Is not a new language**: We consciously chose not to create a new language.
 Instead we wanted to enable developers to use their existing Scala language skills, and deliver a template markup syntax that enables an awesome HTML construction workflow with your language of choice.
 - **Works with any Text Editor**: Doesn’t require a specific tool and enables you to be productive in any plain old text editor.

-Templates are compiled and you will see any errors right into your browser:
+Play templates are compiled, so you'll be notified of any errors directly in your browser:

 [[templatesError.png]]

 ## Overview

-A Play template is a simple text file text file, that contains small blocks of Scala code.
+A Play template is a simple text file, that contains small blocks of Scala code.
 It can generate any text-based format (HTML, XML, CSV, etc.).

-It’s particularely designed to feel comfortable to those used to working with HTML, allowing Web designers to work with.
+The template system has been designed to feel comfortable to those used to working with HTML, allowing Web designers to easily work with the templates.

-They are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` class with a `render` method.
+They are compiled as standard Scala functions, following a simple naming convention: If you create a `views/Application/index.scala.html` template file, it will generate a `views.html.Application.index` function.

-Here is for example, a classic template content:
+Here's an example of simple Play template:

 ```html
 @(customer: Customer, orders: Seq[Order])